szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- fields** - array, A list of fields to be matched, enter here the names of the fields into which you want to divide the parsed data, e.g. id, name, actor, description.
+**- fields** - `array` A list of fields to be matched, enter here the names of the fields into which you want to divide the parsed data, e.g. id, name, actor, description.
 It should be entered in one line, separated by a comma (,), or as an array of fields.

   *Syntax:* FIELDNAME1,FIELDNAME2,FIELDNAME3,FIELDNAME4...